cucumber/cucumber-jvm/datatable/README.md

 ### Default Table Types

-So far all examples required transforms to be written manually.
+So far, all examples required transforms to be written manually.
 This is quite burdensome.
-By defining and registering a `TableEntryByTypeTransformer` and `TableCellByTypeTransformer` it is possible to transform all table entries and cells with a custom object mapper (e.g. Jackson Databind).
+By defining and registering a `TableEntryByTypeTransformer` and `TableCellByTypeTransformer` it is possible to transform all table entries and cells with a custom object mapper (e.g., Jackson Databind).

 ```java